robert72127/alicedbv2/README.md

 #### WorkerPool:

-WorkerPool manages worker threads and assign works to them, by fairly scheduling all graphs that are processed.
+WorkerPool manages worker threads and assign works to them, by scheduling computations for all nodes from all graphs.

 #### Storage: